seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             same cCertSubAltNameType and cCertSubAltNameList but with a unique cCertSubAltNameIndex."
         ::= { cCertSubAltNameTableEntry 5 }

-    cCertSubAltNameRowStatus OBJECT-TYPE
-        SYNTAX     RowStatus
-        MAX-ACCESS read-create
-        STATUS     current
-        DESCRIPTION
-            "The status of this row by which existing entries may be deleted from this table.

-            At a minimum, implementations must support active and destroy management functions.
-Support for notInService and notReady management functions is optional.
-Implementations
-            must not support createAndWait and createAndGo management functions for this object."
-        ::= { cCertSubAltNameTableEntry 6 }

     -- *****************************************************************
     -- CC MIB cCertPathCtrlsTable